ennymax/CypressE2E/README.md

 2. execute this "npx cypress open" in the terminal of the  folder directory to open the cypress dasboard

 ## Usage
-To run the full regression test, locate the "runner.cy" file and click
+To run the test open terminal in the project driectory

 To run at the CLI use: